Binhe-Jia/Interpretable-Brain-Tumor-Segmentation-using-U-Net-and-Attention/README.md

 # Interpretable Brain Tumor Segmentation using U-Net and Attention

 This project explores interpretable brain tumor segmentation using U-Net architectures, Grad-CAM visualization, and metadata-driven extensions.
-Built on the LGG MRI dataset, it aims to support surgical data science with explainable, robust tools.
+Built on the LGG MRI dataset, it aims to support surgical data science with interpretable tools.

 ---